 back

-Top 20 Leadership Competencies
+Top 20 Management Competencies

 The following 20 competencies are selected from the leadership programs of the best-led companies around the world.
 They have been validated with a sample of 23,598 people by our institute.